ing-bank/scruid/docs/dql.md

 }
 ```

-Dimensions can be represented using Scala symbols, e.g., \`countryName, or by using function `dim`,
+Dimensions can be represented using String prefix function symbol `d`, e.g., `d"countryName"`, or by using the function
-e.g., `dim("countryName")` or as a String prefix function symbol `d`, e.g., `d"countryName"`.
-In the latter case
+`dim` or with Scala symbols, e.g., \`countryName (deprecated for Scala 2.13+).
+In the first case it is possible to pass
-it is possible to pass a string with variables in order to perform string interpolation, for example:
+a string with variables in order to perform string interpolation, for example:

 ```
 val prefix = "country"